 APPOINTING PERSONNEL TO A GRANT

-Requests to assign personnel to your grant can be sent to Kenzie Chene, EHE Sponsored Research Fiscal Lead.
+Requests to assign personnel to your grant should be discussed with your grant manager.
 This includes all OSU employees (faculty, staff and students) who will be working on and partially or fully funded by your grant.

 To meet commitments to the sponsor and ensure compliance with time and effort reporting requirements, it is very important that you initiate project appointments immediately.
 Common times when grant personnel appointments need entered or updated include: